ariscript/www/content/blog/khoury-seth.md

 ## Ideas 4 and 5

--   I think these are the strongest reasons for beginning to teach Fundies 1 and 2 in Python, and I agree with them.
+-   I think these are the strongest reasons for beginning to teach Fundies 1 in Python, and I agree with them.
 -   However, I think teaching Python as the first course in the CS Curriculum deprives CS majors of important fundamental skills
 -   Therefore, I would like to propose a new standalone course (or series thereof) that teaches Python and can accommodate students new to programming

-### Why a new course instead of altering Fundies?
+### A Potential Solution

 -   I've already explained above why Python for the start of the Fundies curriculum can teach new students bad habits.